Toronto streetcar system loops: Riverside Loop

-Polson Loop
+Villiers Loop

-In 2021, the City of Toronto was planning the East Bayfront LRT, a new streetcar line to run on its own right-of-way from Union Station to Toronto's Port Lands.
-The city considered three locations for a terminus loop: at Parliament Street and Queens Quay East (a temporary loop), at Distillery Loop or at Polson Street.
-The Polson Loop would be on Villiers Island along the east side of Cherry Street south of Polson Street.

-In 2021, a new bridge was installed on a relocated Cherry Street to cross the Keating Channel onto Villiers Island; it would be capable of carrying streetcars to a future Polson Loop.
+In 2023, as part of the Waterfront East LRT project, city planners decided to construct a loop on Ookwemin Minising that would run east from Cherry Street along Commissioners Street, then north on New Munitions Street, east on Centre Street, south on Villiers Street (the latter three streets as yet unbuilt as of 2024), returning westbound via Commissioners Street.
+The loop would be in a dedicated right-of-way.
+An off-street loop was rejected as that would reduce the amount of land available for new residential development.
+The minimum track radius would be 15 m.
+Planners prioritized Villiers Loop over Polson Loop, with Polson being deferred to a future project as Villiers Loop would better serve planned new development and new parks on Ookwemin Minising.

 Former loops

 Former wyes

 As an alternative to a loop, a streetcar can also be turned using a manoeuvre similar to a three-point turn, involving at least two switches and a suitable layout of connecting tracks.
 This can be done if necessary at any intersection or other track junction where suitable tracks exist, but the TTC also had a few wye tracks with no other purpose.
 No wyes remain in the system; the table shows some of the last ones to be removed.